-If the government or RBI fix the exchange rate of a currency (and does not allow any variations according to demand and supply forces in the market), such a system is called Fixed Rate system.
-It is also called Bretton Woods system or Pegged Currency System.
+If the government or RBI fix the exchange rate of a currency (and does not allow any variations according to demand and supply forces in the market), such a system is called the Fixed Rate system.
+It is also called the Bretton Woods system or Pegged Currency System.

 Rupee Devaluation vs Rupee Depreciation

-The term devaluation is used when the government reduces the value of a currency under Fixed Rate System.
-When the value of the currency falls under Floating Rate System, it is called depreciation.
+The term devaluation is used when the government reduces the value of a currency under Fixed-Rate System.
+When the value of the currency falls under the Floating Rate System, it is called depreciation.

 History of Indian Rupee: A comparison of Indian Rupee Value vs US dollar

-Remember that we were following fixed rate system till 1975.
+Remember that we were following a fixed rate system till 1975.
 We had partial controls on currency market till 1993 when as per IMF standards we liberalized our entire economy.

 - 1947: 1 US$ = 1.00 INR (Sounds interesting, huh? :-))

 - 1948: 1 US$ = 4.79 INR.

 - 1965: 1 US$ = 4.79 INR.

 - 1966: 1 US$ = 7.57 INR.

 - 1971: 1 US$ = 8.39 INR.

 - 1985: 1 US$ = 12.0 INR.

 - 1991: 1 US$ = 17.9 INR.

 - 1993: 1 US$ = 31.7 INR.

 - 2000: 1 US$ = 45.0 INR.

 - 2013: 1 US$ = 60.0 INR.

 - 2017: 1 US$ = 65.0 INR.

-At present what worries Finance Minister and RBI governor is not the falling Indian Rupee, but the fluctuations in the currency market.
+At present what should worry the Finance Minister and RBI governor should not the falling Indian Rupee, but the fluctuations in the currency market.
 What India needs is stabilization of Indian Rupee value, be in Rs.
 50, Rs.60 or Rs.70 per 1 US dollar.
 But if rupee is Rs.60 one day and if it Rs.
 65 the next day, it shows high volatility.
 Such a situation is not good for the economy and that will only trigger more fall in Indian rupee.

 Depreciation and Appreciation of Indian Rupee: Relation with Exports and Imports

 UPSC has often asked this question – directly and indirectly – how does a fall in rupee affects exports and imports?
 Wait, before analyzing this topic let’s see one more question 🙂 Why do governments devalue their currencies?

 Exports vs Fall in the Indian Rupee Value: The local currency effect